ercrema/HERAChp.KandlerCrema/README.md

 Download the rmarkdown file by clicking [here](https://raw.githubusercontent.com/ercrema/HERAChp.KandlerCrema/master/vignette/ChapterFigures.Rmd), move this to the current working directory, and type the following command:

-`rmarkdown::render("ChapterFigures.Rmd", clean=TRUE, output_format="html_document")`
+`rmarkdown::render("ChapterFigures.Rmd")`

 This option allow users to change the settings of the R markdown file.

-3. View the rendered vignette file by clicking [here](https://raw.githubusercontent.com/ercrema/HERAChp.KandlerCrema/master/vignette/ChapterFigures.html).
+3. Download the rendered vignette file by clicking [here](https://raw.githubusercontent.com/ercrema/HERAChp.KandlerCrema/master/vignette/ChapterFigures.html) and saving the opened page as an html file on your local machine.
+The file can be opened by any browser.
 This option does not require package installation of the package.